alephium/www/src/content/blog/2023-08-16_Weekly--DevUpdate-188e9d91dce3/index.md

 description: 'Week 32 Milestones & progress on dev on Alephium!'
 ---

-Week 32 Milestones & progress on dev on Alephium!

----

 ### Weekly \#DevUpdate

 #### Week 32 Milestones & progress on dev on Alephium!